suikan4github/demo-flutter/README.md

 - Go to Settings > Update & Security > For developers
 - Select "Sideload apps" or "Developer mode"

+#### macOS Installation

+**ZIP Package (Portable):**
+1. Download `demo-flutter-v*-macos-amd64.zip`
+2. Extract the ZIP file to your desired location
+3. Double-click `demo_flutter.app` to run the application
+4. If you see "demo_flutter.app can't be opened because it is from an unidentified developer":
+   - Right-click the app and select "Open"
+   - Click "Open" in the security dialog
+   - Or go to System Preferences > Security & Privacy > General and click "Open Anyway"

+*No installation required - fully portable macOS application bundle*

+**DMG Package (Recommended):**
+1. Download `demo-flutter-v*-macos-amd64.dmg`
+2. Double-click the DMG file to mount it
+3. Drag `demo_flutter.app` to the Applications folder
+4. Launch from Applications folder or Spotlight search
+5. If you see a security warning, follow the same steps as above

+*Professional macOS installation with drag-and-drop to Applications folder*

 ### Architecture Support
 This application is built for **x86_64 (amd64)** architecture:
 - **Linux x86_64 (amd64)**: Intel/AMD 64-bit processors, compatible with most modern Linux Desktop systems
 - **Windows x86_64 (amd64)**: Intel/AMD 64-bit processors, compatible with Windows 10/11 (64-bit)
+- **macOS x86_64 (amd64)**: Intel-based Mac computers, compatible with macOS 10.14 (Mojave) and later

+**Note:** macOS Apple Silicon (M1/M2) Macs can run x86_64 applications through Rosetta 2 translation.

 # Development